-The coffee and crepe sellers and the hot food vendors are at the market every week.
+The coffee and hot food vendors are at the market every week.
 The crepe sellers are present almost every week.
 Visitors need to be prepared to either join a long queue to buy a crepe or to get to the market early.
 The crepes are very popular.
 It's also advisable for a visitor to arrive early if they want the best selection of baked goods.
 As 2 p.m. approaches, the bakery stalls may not have much left to offer visitors.
 On a recent visit I arrived at around 12 p.m. and found that a treat that I would have loved to have bought was sold out.

 A Visit to the Trout Lake Farmers Market

 Crafters are an important part of the Trout Lake market.
 On a specific day there may be painters, photographers, potters, woodworkers, jewelry makers, fibre artists, or textile artists present.
 “Vancouver Farmers Markets” is the society which runs all of the Vancouver markets.
 It holds a craft jury each year to decide which crafters are allowed to sell their creations.

 Benefits of Food From Farmers Markets